elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

             index.js
             ...

-There are two instruments for building code of the resultant pages from separate blocks description:
+There are two instruments for building code bundles from separate blocks description:

 * [bem-tools](http://github.com/bem/bem-tools/);
 * [enb](https://github.com/enb-make/enb) along with [enb-modules](https://github.com/enb-make/enb-modules).

-## Why i-bem.js is called that way ##
+##Why i-bem.js is called that way##

-According to BEM-methodology, basic JS-library of BEM platform was originally developed as a special helper block.
+According to BEM methodology, basic JS-library of BEM platform was originally developed as a special helper block.
 This approach allows us to work with base libraries in the same way as with common blocks.
 Particularly, it allows to structure the code in terms of elements and modifiers, and flexibly set up the library behavior at different levels.

 It was common for BEM to give names to helper blocks with `i-` prefixes .
 So, the name `*i-bem.js*` read as "implementation of the `i-bem` block in `js` technology".

-# Binding JS blocks to HTML #
+#Binding JS blocks to HTML#

 JavaScript components in *i-bem.js*  are used for making HTML-elements of a page dynamic.
 A typical task for JS block is to bind certain events handling to the specific HTML fragment.

 In developing a web interface with *i-bem.js* framework there is a primary structure — the HTML document tree.
-In the HTML tree there are nodes, bound with JS blocks — interactive interface elements .
-The point of a JS block binding is a HTML element.
+In the HTML tree there are nodes, bound with JS blocks — interactive interface components .
+The point of a JS block binding is an HTML element.
 The name of the block is indicated in its `class` attribute , [block parameters](#html-syntax) are indicated in `data-bem` attribute.

 When loading а page, the browser runs [blocks initialization](#init).
 During the initialization process blocks instances are generated – JS objects for all the blocks, mentioned in HTML elements on the page.
 JS object, bound to the HTML element handles its [DOM events](#dom-events) and stores the state of the given instance of a block.